NBoulle/pde-learning/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7701683.svg)](https://doi.org/10.5281/zenodo.7701683)

-This repository provides data and code for the paper N. Boull\'e, D. Halikias, and A. Townsend, Elliptic PDE learning is provably data-efficient, arxiv:2302.12888.
+This repository provides data and code for the paper N. Boull\'e, D. Halikias, and A. Townsend, [Elliptic PDE learning is provably data-efficient](https://www.pnas.org/doi/abs/10.1073/pnas.2303904120), PNAS, 2023.
 We compare the performance of three PDE learning techniques ([DeepONet](https://www.nature.com/articles/s42256-021-00302-5), [Fourier neural operator](https://arxiv.org/abs/2010.08895), and [GreenLearning](https://www.nature.com/articles/s41598-022-08745-5)) at recovering the solution operator of the 2D Poisson equation from input-output pairs with respect to the size of the training dataset.

 ![](results/plot_error.png)